 A Unique Organization

-IECA is the only national cross industry trade association dedicated to a broad array of energy/environment related issues.
+IECA is the only national cross industry trade association in Washington, DC that is dedicated to a broad array of energy/environment related issues.
 Corporate board members are top energy procurement, environmental, and government affairs managers who are leaders in their industry, technical experts, strongly committed to energy efficiency and environmental progress.
 IECA membership represents a diverse set of industries including: chemicals, plastics, steel, iron ore, aluminum, paper, food processing, fertilizer, insulation, glass, industrial gases, pharmaceutical, building products, automotive, brewing, independent oil refining, and cement.

 IECA provides a unique forum to address state, national and international energy related issues, meet with policy makers and advocate sound policy.